Design Brief & Problem Statement

 ![]() | ![]() |

-These product cards suggest which product is being used to create that effect, and these are clickable.
-I didn't put much emphasis on clicking functionality because I don't want user to leave the experience in between, I just want to build their confidence in the product.
+These product cards suggest which product is being used to create that effect, and product cards are clickable.
+I didn't put much emphasis on clicking functionality because I don't want user to leave the experience in between, just wanted to build their confidence in the product.

 Watch entire experience journey